10 Classic Books That Have Been Banned

 Sure, it's well known that Vladimir Nabokov's Lolita is about a middle-aged literature professor who is obsessed with a 12-year-old girl who eventually becomes his stepdaughter.
 It's the kind of storyline that would raise eyebrows today, so imagine what the response was when the book was released in 1955.
 A number of countries—including France, England, Argentina, New Zealand, and South Africa—banned the book for being obscene.
 Canada did the same in 1958, though it later lifted the ban on what is now considered a classic piece of literature—unreliable narrator and all.

 9. THE CATCHER IN THE RYE

 Reading J.D.
-Salinger's The Catcher in the Rye has practically been a rite of passage for teenagers in recent years, but back when it was published in 1951, it wasn't always easy for a kid to get his or her hands on it.
+Salinger's The Catcher in the Rye has practically become a rite of passage for teenagers, but back when it was published in 1951, it wasn't always easy for a kid to get his or her hands on it.
 According to TIME, "Within two weeks of its 1951 release, J.D.
 Salinger’s novel rocketed to No. 1 on the New York Times best-seller list.
 Ever since, the book—which explores three days in the life of a troubled 16-year-old boy—has been a 'favorite of censors since its publication,' according to the American Library Association."